A/N: Warning for some violence in this chapter

 “You brought Thea?”
 Roman asked.
 Then, remembering the mud-soaked nympherai, “And Eresh?”

-“And dear Eresh is nympherai,” Eftychia said.
+“And dear Eresh was born in Home,” Eftychia said.
 “He’s the only one who knew how to get here.
-Besides, he and I are the only ones who could be seen in Home without raising suspicion.”
+Besides, he and I are the only ones who could walk through the city without raising suspicion.
+That would have been useful, if you hadn’t stolen our fun and escaped on your own.”

 “I hate to break it to you, but an orinian in Home is suspicious,” Roman said.